algorithm-helper/algorithm-helper/content/categories/data-structures/trees/binary-search-tree.md

     }

     /**
-     * Returns the number of elements from x in the BinarySearchTree.
+     * Returns the number of elements from x in the BinarySearchTreeMap.
-     * @return the number of elements from x in the BinarySearchTree */ private int size(Node x) {
+     * @return the number of elements from x in the BinarySearchTreeMap */ private int size(Node x) {
         if (x == null)